Net Metering for Solar Arrays

 - Specifications showing the materials (panels & inverters) to be installed meeting all required codes as noted in the agreement

 2. Approval confirmation – you will receive notice from MGED directly that your system layout and materials have been approved for installation.
-Share this information with your contractor.
+We will share this information with your contractor if you wish.

 3. Electrical Permit - You (or your contractor/installer) must obtain an electrical permit from your town wiring inspector.
 Then installation can begin.

-4. Electrical Inspection/town wiring inspector – After you complete the system installation, you should call the town wiring inspector for a final inspection.
+4. Electrical Inspection/town wiring inspector – After the system installation is complete, you or your contractor should call the town wiring inspector for a final inspection.